CCSI-Toolset/MEA_ssm/docs/source/model_development.rst

 It has been confirmed that the model is also functional in Aspen V12 if the :file:`ccsi11.dll` is used, and it is expected to also be compatible with later versions (e.g., V12.1, V12.2) that have not yet been evaluated by the model developers.

 This model represents the first version of the "gold standard" model for the MEA capture system.
-It is composed of individually developed sub-models for physical properties of CO\ :sub:`2`\-loaded aqueous MEA solutions and hydraulic and mass transfer models for the system of interest.
+It is composed of individually developed sub-models for physical properties of |co2|\-loaded aqueous MEA solutions and hydraulic and mass transfer models for the system of interest.
 Each sub-model is developed and calibrated with relevant data over the full range of process conditions of interest
 (e.g., temperature, composition).
 For each sub-model, existing models were considered as candidates and modified to better fit experimental data over the conditions of interest.